Restore Your Smile

 - Requires multiple appointments:

 Implant treatment is not completed in a single visit.
-From consultation to final crown placement, the process often takes four to nine months.
-This includes healing time after implant placement, which usually ranges from 8 to 16 weeks. - May involve additional procedures:
+The process generally takes several months, including a healing stage after implant placement.
+Timelines vary between patients. - May involve additional procedures:

-Some patients may need preparatory treatments like bone grafting or sinus lifts to support the implant.
+Some patients may need preparatory treatments, such as bone grafting or sinus lifts, to support the implant.
 These add to the time, complexity, and cost. - Continuous maintenance is essential:

 While the implant post itself doesn’t decay like a natural tooth, it can still develop problems, such as peri-implantitis.
-Regular checkups and good oral hygiene are necessary to prevent such problems. - Possible complications:
+Regular checkups and good oral hygiene may help reduce the risk of such problems. - Possible complications:

 Although rare, issues such as nerve sensitivity, implant mobility, or inflammation around the site can occur.
 This can lead to bone loss around the implant if not addressed early.